emagiz/emdocs/mds/microlearning/crashcourse-platform-capture-configure-a-integration.md

 #### 3.2.5 Remarks
 The fifth and last segment is called Remarks.
 In this segment, you can add everything you want.
-For example, you could add your notes of meetings with the business that will help your fellow developer to actually build the solution in Create.
+For example, you could add your notes of meetings with the business that will help your fellow developer to build the solution in Create.

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-capture-configure-a-integration--remarks-overview.png"></p>